AikoMidori/steam-library/README.md

     Coming Soon:
         - The ability to change Games Grid
+        - Offline mode for when your cat ate the Internet Cable :'D

     Everything has been written from scratch, and there is so much more to come!
     Keep up to date for the latest changes.